dseeley/jenkins-ansible/README.md

 # jenkins-ansible

-This Ansible role is used to provision Jenkins controller & agent, each in docker and able to provision docker containers.
+This Ansible role is used to provision Jenkins controller & agent(s), and able to provision docker containers.
 Also configures Jenkins Job builder for complete IaC deployment.

 This project is designed to operate using [clusterverse](https://github.com/dseeley/clusterverse) to manage the base infrastructure.
 Please see the [README.md](https://github.com/dseeley/clusterverse/blob/master/README.md) there for instructions on deployment.
 There is an EXAMPLE folder that can be copied as a new project root.